North Carolina Archaeological Society

 A chapter is a local organization of NCAS members.
 In order for such an organization to be formally recognized by the NCAS as a chapter, it must:

-1. adopt a set of bylaws (this can be patterned after the NCAS Bylaws);
+2. establish a chapter name, mailing address, and adopt a set of bylaws (this can be patterned after the NCAS Bylaws);

-5. petition the NCAS Board of Directors (in writing) for recognition as a chapter.
+4. petition the NCAS Board of Directors (in writing) for recognition as a chapter.

-Chapters are encouraged to organize and schedule their own meetings, publish a newsletter, and undertake projects that are consistent with the purposes of the NCAS.
+Chapter status will be conferred following the affirmative vote of a simple majority of the Directors at any regular or special meeting of the Board of Directors at which a quorum is present.
+Chapters are encouraged to organize and schedule their own meetings, publish a newsletter, and undertake activities that are consistent with the purposes of the NCAS.
 Chapters also are invited to host statewide NCAS meetings and contribute news to the NCAS Newsletter.

 Affiliated Societies